resoltico/y4/README.md

 ./build.sh build [target]  # Correct - preserves main() execution
 ```

-This ensures proper menu initialization and About dialog functionality.
+This ensures menu initialization and About dialog functionality.
 If you see missing menus or empty About dialogs, verify you're using the build script rather than manual `fyne build`.

 ## Requirements